aviatesk/JET.jl/README.md

     In general, the newer your Julia version is, more accurately and quickly your can expect JET to analyze your code, assuming Julia's compiler keeps evolving all the time from now on.

+!!! warning
+    Hold on tight and fasten your seatbelt while JET is analyzing your code for the first time.
+    Once the cache got stored, subsequent analysis will run at ✈ speed.

 ## Documentation